NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

  * Jensen-Shannon is less sensitive when a category disappears compared to when a new category appears,

- * Hellinger distance behaves the same when a catgory disappears compared to when a new category appears,
+ * Hellinger distance behaves the same when a category disappears compared to when a new category appears,

  * Chi-square grows linearly when the new category increases its relative frequency but it grows faster when a category disappears.